We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |Additional features||App connectivity which monitors battery life||Ideal for those with severe to profound hearing loss and compliments cochlear implants|

-The National Institute of Deafness and Other Communication Disorders (NIDCD) states that fewer than 30% of adults aged 70 or older who could benefit from hearing aids actually use them.
+The National Institute of Deafness and Other Communication Disorders (NIDCD) states that fewer than

 The Centers for Disease Control and Prevention (CDC) say that